dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 ## Evolving the Candid interface

-In this extension of our interface, old clients remain satisfied, while new ones get extra features such as the `decrement` function and the `read` query in this example.
+In this extension of the interface, old clients remain satisfied, while new ones get extra features such as the `decrement` function and the `read` query in this example.

 ``` motoko no-repl file=../examples/count-v3.mo
 ```